rgeraldporter/spyrr/README.md

 You can build easily with `gulp`, which will test then build.
 To just test, run `gulp test`.

+# Requirements

+Built to work with [jasmine](http://jasmine.github.io/), though it may work with other testing frameworks.

 # Contribute

 Please fork the project, then use a pull request to make improvements and fixes.
-This is very new so there is likely to be many unknown issues.
+This is very new so there is likely to be many undocumented issues, especially with non-jasmine frameworks.

-# Authors
+# Authors and Acknowledgements

 Written by [Rob Porter](https://github.com/rgeraldporter).

-Based on code from both [supertest](https://github.com/visionmedia/supertest) and [dupertest](https://github.com/TGOlson/dupertest).
+Based upon both [supertest](https://github.com/visionmedia/supertest) and [dupertest](https://github.com/TGOlson/dupertest).
 Thanks to [TJ Holowaychuk](https://github.com/tj) and [Tyler Olson](https://github.com/TGOlson) for these.

 # License